exp111/Memes/README.md

 ./uload
 ```

-## Updating AimTux
+## Updating Antario

-We add and improve and fix things almost every day with AimTux.
+We add and improve and fix things almost every day with Antario.
 We don't have a fixed release schedule, we just add things to it when they're ready.
-Because of this, AimTux will need to update a lot.
+Because of this, Antario will need to update a lot.

 If you don't update once a day then we recommend at LEAST update once a week, and ALWAYS update after a CSGO update, just to make sure we fix anything that's broken.

-We provide a script included in the AimTux folder that updates AimTux for you.
+We provide a script included in the Antario folder that updates Antario for you.
 To use it, just run:

 ```
 ./update